 This armoire has dramatic presence thanks to the heavily panelled doors reflective of its baroque style.
 The stained pine has taken on a deep patina after almost 200 years of use.There is expected age-related wear to the wood & the back panels were replaced at some point in recent history.

-This remarkable armoire has exceptional original paint and is dated 1774 with a monogram of "M M" beside it.
-The detailed, hand-painted panels includes lovely birds (in the upper panel section) resting upon a vase bursting with flowers.
-The panels are highlighted with a red painted finish.
+Remarkable armoire with exceptional original paint dated 1774 & monogram of "M M".
+The detailed, hand-painted panels includes lovely birds resting upon a vase bursting with flowers.
+It was built to "break down" making it easier to install, etc.

 This is a truly outstanding painted armoire due to the high quality and detail of the original folk art paint.
 The vibrant paint colors and floral design were traditional folk-art style elements during the 1800's, This piece is in exceptional condition - dated 1875 - likely created as a wedding gift